 For some merchants, being labeled as “high-risk” is a deal-breaker, since high-risk merchant services come with a higher price tag.
 However, if that price tag fails to put anything but a mere dent into your business margins, you will be surely considering the services of a high-risk payment processor.

-Not all acquirers and processors offer high-risk merchant services, since not every financial organization is willing to accept the liability associated with high-risk merchants.
+Not all processors offer high-risk merchant services, since not every financial organization is willing to accept the liability associated with high-risk merchants.
 Wondering what these esteemed institutions are considering, to grant a business the “low-risk” label wholeheartedly?

 How Risky Is Working with a High-Risk Merchant?